mattermost/docs/source/deployment/sso-ldap.md

 ##### How does deactivating users work?

-- Deleting Users: Deleting a user from LDAP will deactivate them from Mattermost in next sync.
+- Deleting Users: Deleting a user from LDAP will deactivate them from Mattermost on the next sync.
 - Disabling Users: Depends on the LDAP server.
-Some may deactivate the user in Mattermost, for others (like AD) you will need to specify with the user filter.
+Some may deactivate the user in Mattermost, for others, such as Active Directory, you will need to specify with the user filter.
-  - Active Directory, the query to filter out disabled users is: `(&(objectCategory=Person)(!(UserAccountControl:1.2.840.113556.1.4.803:=2)))`
+  - Active Directory, the qquery to filter out disabled users is: `(&(objectCategory=Person)(!(UserAccountControl:1.2.840.113556.1.4.803:=2)))`
 - Deselecting with user filter: Any users not selected with the user filter will be deactivated in Mattermost.

 ##### Can I connect to multiple AD servers?

 Not right now.
-You'll need to connect the instances in a forest (a collection of LDAP domains).
+You'll need to connect the instances in a forest.

 Consider upvoting the [feature request](https://mattermost.uservoice.com/forums/306457-general/suggestions/13589904-add-the-abilitiry) on our forum.